Christopher von Uckermann: Music career

+2004–2009: RBD

-The success of Rebelde, launched RBD.
-To date RBD has made 9 studio albums, including records in Spanish, Portuguese and English.
+The success of Rebelde launched the pop-rock group RBD.
+To date, the band has recorded nine studio albums, including records in Spanish, Portuguese and English.
 They have sold over 20 million albums worldwide, and have toured across Mexico, South America, Serbia, Romania, Slovenia, the United States, and Spain.

-Uckermann composed "Sueles Volver", for RBD's fourth Spanish language album, Empezar Desde Cero.
+Uckermann composed and recorded the track "Sueles Volver", his only solo song, for RBD's fourth Spanish-language studio album, Empezar Desde Cero.
 On 15 August 2008, RBD released a message telling fans that they had decided to split up.
-They went on one final tour, Gira Del Adios World Tour which ended in early 2009.
+They went on one final tour, Gira Del Adios World Tour which ended in December 2008, in Spain.

+2020–2023: Ser O Parecer: The Global Virtual Union and Soy Rebelde Tour

+In September 2020, RBD announced that their music would finally be re-released on streaming platforms, accompanied by a virtual reunion show to celebrate.
+The show took place on 26 December, with only Uckermann, Anahí, Maite and Christian returning, with Dulce and Alfonso being absent for personal reasons.
+During the show, Uckermann performed the single "Inalcanzable" solo, a song where he originally did not sing.
+With Alfonso's absence, Uckermann was also able to have more solos and even sing in songs where his vocals were not present.
+The show was later released as a live album on streaming platforms on 10 June 2021.

+In January 2023, he announced alongside all his bandmates (except Herrera) the Soy Rebelde Tour, with stops in the U.S., Colombia, Brazil, and Mexico, with the final show being held in Mexico City at the Estadio Azteca.

+2009–2017: SOMOS, La Revolucion de los Ciegos, and Sutil Universo

 In February 2009, Uckermann announced that he would be releasing a new song as a solo artist, produced by Rudy Maya.
-The song, entitled "Light Up the World Tonight", was officially released on iTunes in March 2009.
+The song, entitled "Light Up the World Tonight", was officially released on iTunes in March.

-Uckermann recorded his debut solo album "SOMOS" in several cities throughout the world.
-The album was released November 2010 and sold well throughout the US, Mexico and Brazil.
-In February 2012 Uckermann released an English language single entitled "Million Dollar Man".
-Uckermann is currently recording his follow up solo album in Los Angeles, Mexico, New York, Stockholm, Rio de Janeiro and London and is planning a US tour in September–October 2012 in conjunction with the release of his new album.
+He recorded his debut solo album SOMOS in several cities throughout the world.
+The album was released in November 2010 and sold well throughout the US, Mexico and Brazil.
+In February 2012, Uckermann released an English-language single entitled "Million Dollar Man".

-In 2017, Uckermann announced the release of a new project, an EP called La Revolución de los Ciegos ("revolution of the blind").
+In 2017, he announced the release of a new project, an EP called La Revolución de los Ciegos ("The Revolution of the Blind").
 To promote the album, he went on tour in Brazil, and released his new songs on his YouTube channel in August.